-- 1 Ensure that the web server where you are installing the WebAccess Application meets the system requirements listed in "GroupWise WebAccess System Requirements" on page 102. - 2 Ensure that the Linux operating system media is available, either physically or in a repository, in case the Installation Wizard needs to install supporting packages on the Linux server. - 3 Ensure that the server has a static IP address. - 4 Ensure that the POA that the WebAccess Application will communicate with has SOAP enabled on a secure SSL connection, as described in "Connecting the WebAccess Application with Supporting Agents" on page 105. - 5 Continue with Installing the Linux WebAccess Software.
+- 1 Ensure that the web server where you are installing the WebAccess Application meets the system requirements listed in GroupWise WebAccess System Requirements. - 2 Ensure that the Linux operating system media is available, either physically or in a repository, in case the Installation Wizard needs to install supporting packages on the Linux server.

+- 3 Ensure that the server has a static IP address. - 4 Ensure that the POA that the WebAccess Application will communicate with has SOAP enabled on a secure TLS connection, as described in Connecting the WebAccess Application with Supporting Agents. - 5 Continue with Installing the Linux WebAccess Software.